Xiaolongbao: Tianjin

-Goubuli xiaolongbao is the most famous type in northern China.
-The restaurant Goubuli was founded in 1858 by a young man named Gouzi, who named his xiaolongbao after himself as Goubuli later.
-Goubuli xiaolongbao has strictly 18 wrinkles on each bun due to its creator's unique method of making it, and the buns will have thicker skins.
-They were served to one of the famous queen's mother in Chinese history as a famous dish from Tianjin.
+Goubuli baozi are a brand of tangbao created in 1858 by a restaurant in Tianjin.

 Kaifeng

 Kaifeng xiaolongbao, created during the Song dynasty, is also known as soup-filled xiaolongbao.
 Many famous cooks created their own ways of making soup-filled dumplings in Kaifeng and improved the techniques throughout history.
 Kaifeng xiaolongbao looks like a "lantern" when they are lifted, and a "flower" when it sits in the steaming basket.

 Hong Kong

 Hong Kong xiaolongbao look like Changzhou xiaolongbao but have a slightly spicy taste, due to the addition of ginger and sometimes spring onion in the filling.
 The wrapper is chewier and harder than the normal ones.
 Despite the difference, it is labelled as Shanghai xiaolongbao.